Maintaining your skin’s health requires a partnership between you and your dermatologist. An early and accurate diagnosis makes all the difference.

 Acne is one of the most common, yet misunderstood, skin conditions.
 It has less to do with facial hygiene than with how hormones interact with our oil glands and pores.
 Pimples develop when pores in your skin become clogged.
 Bacteria trapped inside the pore can lead to an infection, causing the area to become red and swollen.

 Treatments focus on either unclogging the pores, killing bacteria, and/or decreasing the ability of hormones to influence the oil glands.
 The best treatment is the one that balances efficacy with minimum side effects and inconvenience.
-Dr. Cohen can explain your treatment options and craft a regimen that works best for you.
+Our doctors can explain your treatment options and craft a regimen that works best for you.

 Facial Redness, Flushing and Rosacea